psamuels00/artwork/README.md

     git push

-Before the site is published to GitHub pages, the Linkinator test must pass.
+Before the site is published to GitHub pages, the tests must pass.

 ## TODO

-### Medium priority
+**Content**
 - Get some better pics of the Beach Boardwalk

-### Low priority

 **UI tweaks**
 - Maybe make sure the footer is always at the bottom of the page, eg, see /doodles/stills